 We now can generate an application using

-django-admin, a command line utility for administration tasks in Python.
+django-admin command, a command-line utility for administration tasks in Python.
 Then we can use the

 startproject command to create the project directory structure for our website.